List of Neon Genesis Evangelion characters: Rei Ayanami

-According to Winn-Lee, behind Rei's cold and aloof appearance is a "small spark of humanity" that is overshadowed by her low self-esteem; Win-Lee also said Rei "knows she's expendable, but the thing is, she's still human".
+According to Winn-Lee, behind Rei's cold and aloof appearance is a "small spark of humanity" that is overshadowed by her low self-esteem; Winn-Lee also said Rei "knows she's expendable, but the thing is, she's still human".
 Critics have compared Rei to the Virgin Mary, Pinocchio, and a "Great Bad Mother trying to take in her son".
 Anno originally conceived of Rei as a representation of his unconscious mind and a young, female schizophrenia sufferer.
 He asked Sadamoto to give Rei the likeness of "a bitterly unhappy young girl with little sense of presence".
 Sadamoto also took inspiration from Paul Gallico's novella The Snow Goose.
 Writer Patrick W. Galbraith described Rei as "the single most popular and influential character in the history of otaku anime".
 Rei has received a positive reception, and has appeared in popularity polls about the best anime characters decades after the show's first broadcast.
 Her role in Rebuild was especially appreciated; reviewers praised her development and gradual process of gaining self-awareness.